Qualia Mind Review

 • Motivation

-Each formula contains between six and eight ingredients, including caffeine (which can be removed upon request — a unique perk), that were picked because of their well-studied links to improved cognition.
-Like Qualia Mind, Thesis recommends taking time off their nootropics to ensure you don’t become dependent or build too much tolerance; neither are suitable for daily use.
-However, Thesis lets you try up to four different formulas in their initial starter kit, allowing you to tinker and discover what works best for you.
+However, Thesis lets you try up to four different formulas in your initial starter kit, allowing you to tinker and discover what works best for you.
 If you know that you don’t need an all-over boost or are intimidated by Qualia Mind’s long ingredient list, Thesis may be a better option.
-And while it isn’t cheap — one month with their subscription program costs $79, or $119 monthly without — it’s less expensive than Qualia Mind.
+And while it isn’t cheap — Thesis’ subscription program costs $79 per month or $119 as a one-time purchase — it’s less expensive than Qualia Mind.

 FAQ about Qualia Mind